therealOri/therealOri/README.md

 I am currently working with and studying Python/Python3.

-I'm an OSINT/SOSINT Researcher/Investigator/Profiler.

-I am heavily into Steganography and Cryptography at the moment.
+I am heavily into Steganography, Cryptography, Cyber Security, and Privacy at the moment.

 I like to make discord bots and do neat little things with python!